kyonides/hiddenchest_linux/README.md

 * `Window#set_xy(newx, newy)` and `Sprite#set_xy(newx, newy)` let you assign both Carthesian coordinates at the same time.
 * Assign a viewport to any RGSS1 window by using `Window#viewport = some_viewport`
 * They now support additional keys like PrintScreen, Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0 series of number keys.
 * The `Bitmap`, `Sprite` and `Window` classes now support mouse clicks!
 Well, they indirectly do it...
-You got to set the `@area` array with every single x, y, width and height dimensions first.
+You got to set the `@area` array with every single Rect or an Array with x, y, width and height dimensions first.
 Usually you do that in the `Window_Selectable` and its child classes refresh method.
 The following script calls might be used in scene scripts:
     - `Bitmap#alpha_pixel?(x, y)` - It's not just for clicks!
     - `Sprite#mouse_above?` alias `Sprite#mouse_inside?`
     - `Sprite#mouse_above_color?` - It will ignore pixels with alpha value set at 0.